farisdurrani/CS6456Project/README.md

 ## How to run
 1. Install the dependencies in `requirements.txt`.
 Runs on Python 3.6.8.
 2. Run the `spaceship_battle.py` file.

+### Running in a virtual environment
+To reduce possible build problems, you may build the code in a virtual Python environment by entering the following code in the Terminal:
+1. `python3.6 -m venv venv`
+2. `source venv/bin/activate`
+3. `pip install -r requirements.txt`

 ## Main libraries (from `requirements.txt`)
 1. cmake